calypsonet/calypsonet-keyple-support-website/content/keyple-support/compliance/_index.md

 To guarantee the functional capability of the ticketing terminals, CNA has proposed a software architecture with a distribution of responsibilities per layer, and has [defined dedicated functional requirements for each software layer](https://calypsonet.org/calypso-for-terminals/#section-how-to-implement-calypso-in-a-ticketing-terminal
 ).

+## Variations of Keyple libraries sets
+Different sets of Keyple libraries are available depending on the programming <span style="color: DarkOrange;">language</span>: Java or C++.

+For the reader and Calypso software layers, Keyple maintenance is performed for the last two <span style="color: DarkOrange;">generation</span>s of libraries:
+- the nominal branch (the most recent) based on Eclipse Keypop terminal APIs, for which upgrades and fixes are actively produced: Service & Calypso Card Keyple libraries with a major version number greater than or equal to 3.0.0.
+- and the <b>legacy</b> branch based on CNA terminal APIs, for which only patches continue to be supplied: Service & Calypso Card Keyple libraries with a major version number between 2.0.0 and 3.0.0 (Keyple libraries prior to 2.0.0 are archived).

+Further, Keyple's Calypso libraries' <span style="color: DarkOrange;">feature</span>s have also been regularly enhanced: first Prime Regular, then Extended and PKI.
+Command injection countermeasures have also moved from a permissive to a stricter implementation.

 ## **Reader** software layer
 For terminals integrating contactless and/or contact readers, the [Keyple's ‘Core’ libraries](https://keyple.org/components/core/) have been designed to meet the terminal requirements for the reader layer.
-2 conditions must be met to guarantee « complete » compliance with the requirements of the reader layer:
-- the versions of Keyple's core libraries must be [compliant with versions 2.0 or higher of the terminal Reader APIs](https://terminal-api.calypsonet.org/compliance/#from-reader-api-version-20--calypso-card-api-version-20),
-- & the plugins used to interface with smart card readers must [follow the plugin development guide](https://keyple.org/learn/developer-guide/reader-plugin-add-on/).
+- In order to declare that a configuration of Keyple Core libraries and a smart card reader plugin are indeed compliant with the terminal requirements for the reader layer, the main condition is that the plugin used to interface the reader has been implemented according to the [Keyple plugin development guide](https://keyple.org/learn/developer-guide/reader-plugin-add-on/).

-Pending the future certification programme for reader layer libraries, CNA plans to [publish the self-declarations of conformity of the Keyple Core libraries for reader solutions](https://calypsonet.org/registered-readers/) interfaced with PC/SC and Android NFC plugins.
+The Keyple project hosts plugins for interfacing reader solutions based on standardized APIs: PC/SC and Android NFC.
+Pending the future certification programme for reader layer libraries, CNA plans to [publish the self-declarations of conformity of the Keyple Core libraries for reader solutions](https://calypsonet.org/registered-readers/) interfaced with these plugins.

-Examples for PC/SC & Android NFC plugins

 ### Properties of PC/SC and NFC reader solutions
 <table>
 	<thead>
 		<tr>